qompassai/PathFinders/OnBoarding/Level 1/README.md

 ```
 - Add ssh agent to your shell config (~/.zshrc for zshh or ~/.bashrc for bash).
 You can use nano, vim, or nvim to access.
 **Depending on your config, you may need to use sudo (super user do)to edit and save**
-- Access your shell config
+- Access your shell config )~/.zshrc for mac, ~/.bashrc for windows)
 ```bash
 vim ~/.zshrc
 ```